-After hearing that I’m from Sweden people in the US often ask ‘what is Sweden known for again?’
-And that doesn’t really surprise me, because why would they know about this remotely located land in the cold Nordics, covered in darkness for half the year, and home of a measly 10 million socially awkward and abnormally tall people who all dance around a maypole on midsummer’s eve.
+After hearing that I’m from Sweden people in the US often ask ‘what is Sweden known for again?’ — which doesn’t really surprise me, because why would they know about this remotely located land in the cold Nordics, covered in darkness for half the year, and home of a measly 10 million socially awkward and abnormally tall people who all dance around a maypole on midsummer’s eve?

 The largest Nordic country is also one of the top 3 exporters of music in the world (thanks to ABBA & co), and has recently produced numerous successful TV series and shows (especially in the Nordic Noir genre, but also game shows such as American Song Contest), movies, and video games.

-Despite a past filled with war-mongering Vikings and ambitious warrior kings (such as Gustavus Adolphus), Sweden has been known for being politically and militarily peaceful and neutral for over 200 years.
-However, due to the recent Russian invasion of Ukraine, Sweden has finally applied to become a NATO member along with its neighbor Finland (thus ending its period of neutrality).
+Despite a past filled with war-mongering Vikings and ambitious warrior kings (such as Karl XII and Gustavus Adolphus), Sweden has been known for being politically and militarily peaceful and neutral for over 200 years.
+However, due to the recent Russian invasion of Ukraine, Sweden has applied to become a NATO member along with its neighbor Finland (thus ending its period of neutrality).

 Still, Sweden’s past neutrality has helped to keep the country safe, prosperous and progressive over some of the most war-ridden centuries of human history, including both world wars.

 And there is no doubt that modern-day Swedes prefer to compete in sports instead of war, as the country has seen considerable success in many of the sports that are popular in Northern Europe, with both individual athletes and teams competing in the top globally speaking.

 Since the 1960s Sweden has also been known for its open-arms immigration policies, taking in more immigrants per capita than any of its neighboring Nordic countries.
 This policy has recently come into question by both voters and politicians though, as the lack of integration has ignited cultural clashes within the country.

 Feel like going a bit deeper still?